earth-mover/icechunk/docs/docs/icechunk-python/virtual.md

 ## Creating a virtual dataset with VirtualiZarr

-We are going to create a virtual dataset with all of the [OISST](https://www.ncei.noaa.gov/products/optimum-interpolation-sst) data for August 2024.
+We are going to create a virtual dataset pointing to all of the [OISST](https://www.ncei.noaa.gov/products/optimum-interpolation-sst) data for August 2024.
 This data is distributed publicly as netCDF files on AWS S3, with one netCDF file containing the Sea Surface Temperature (SST) data for each day of the month.
 We are going to use `VirtualiZarr` to combine all of these files into a single virtual dataset spanning the entire month, then write that dataset to Icechunk for use in analysis.

 !!! note